mscaudill/IntroStatLearn/README.md

 [Patsy](https://patsy.readthedocs.io/en/latest/)<br>
 [Matplotlib](http://matplotlib.org/)

+I have also converted the R datasets into csv files.
+These can be found in the data directory.

 The code for each lab or applied question is written in a Jupyter notebook.
 For the applied questions, there is **no guarantee** that the solutions are correct.
-Suggestions and corrections are welcome.
+Suggestions and corrections are always welcome.

 ## Chapters
 - [Chapter 2: Statistical Learning](notebooks/Ch2_Statistical_Learning)